rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 ## Using Token Variables
 Cedar provides a robust collection of [design tokens](https://rei.github.io/rei-cedar-tokens/#/) corresponding to Cedar's foundations.
-Standard colors, typography mixins, space, size and other properties are available in the `cdr-tokens` package as Sass/SCSS variables.
-If you need them in a different format such as LESS or XML, please [submit a feature request](https://airtable.com/shrcbq9CHthuMO7AC).
+Standard colors, typography, space, size and other properties are available in the `cdr-tokens` package.
+Outputs support web, IOS, and Android consumers.

-As you extend Cedar components and create your own components, work with your designer to take advantage of this inventory in your custom classes.
+As you create your own components, work with your designer to take advantage of this inventory in your custom classes.
 Using them this way will ensure your custom styles remain consistent with design guidelines.

 ### Web

 #### Install Tokens Package

-Resources are available within the **CdrToken package**:
+Resources are available within the **[CdrToken package](https://www.npmjs.com/package/@rei/cdr-tokens)**:
   - SCSS variables at `dist/scss/cdr-tokens.scss`
   - LESS variables at `dist/less/cdr-tokens.less`
   - JS as both commonJS and ES module at `dist/js`.
 Also noted in package.json as `main` and `module` respectively